Chicago Weather Halloween Forecast: Early snow changes some plans, while other trick-or-treaters brave the cold

 Measurable snow fell across the Chicago area, which also had unseasonably cold temperatures.

-Trick-or-treaters bundled up to try to stay warm, but on this spookiest of days it's going to take more than a few inches of snow to scare them off from collecting their bags full of candy.
+Trick-or-treaters bundled up to try to stay warm, but on this spookiest of days it was going to take more than a few inches of snow to scare them off from collecting their bags full of candy.

+In south suburban Glenwood the kids seemed to be having fun but the adults, not so much.
+Still, kids bundled up over their costumes and carried on.

+"They're wearing four layers," said Gwendolyn Holt with a laugh.
+"They have on four layers, including their coat and their hat."

 RELATED: Halloween trick-or-treating postponed in several Chicago-area suburbs